republique-et-canton-de-geneve/git-sync/README.md

 At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye](https://www.atlassian.com/software/fisheye) server to log on to GitLab and to freely retrieve commits from any Git repository.
-The list of wide-access GitLab users, if any, is supplied as a parameter to the application.
+The list of wide-access GitLab users, if any, is supplied as parameter `not-to-clean-users` in the application's configuration file.

+### Blacklisted groups

+For some business rules below, some LDAP groups will be explicitly omitted.
+The list of blacklisted LDAP groups, if any, is supplied as parameter `black-listed-groups` in the application's configuration file.

 ## Business rules

-B1.
+BR1.
 For every standard LDAP group, create a GitLab group (hereafter coined the "matching group") with the same name, if such group does not exist yet.

-B2.
+BR2.
 For every standard LDAP group, retrieve the list of users (L1).
   * For every user in list L1:
     * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
     * If the user exists in GitLab and is not assigned to the matching group, assign it with the "Maintainer" GitLab role.
-      This is the main business rule of the application - it is actually its basic purpose.
+      This is the main business rule of the application - it is actually the application's basic purpose.
-    * If the user exists in GitLab and is assigned to the matching group, do nothing.
+    * If the user exists in GitLab and is already assigned to the matching group, do nothing.
   * Additionally:
-    * If a user exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not to clean users.
+    * If a user exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.

-B3.
+BR3.
 For the administrator LDAP group (if any), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
   * If the user exists in GitLab: